 First, let’s put Cisco into context.
 Cisco is a giant with over 60,000 partners generating 85% of its revenue.
 Technology firms that sell through partners historically had a hands off approach to the customer experience (CX), as managing the customer is considered the partners job.
 Over the past few years this analyst has seen first-hand the enormous disconnect that such an approach to CX can generate.
 In a nutshell, the tech firm thinks the customer loves them (after all they spend money on their licenses and products), but in reality the customer loathes them, as nothing works as promised, and they are left to pick up the pieces and sort the mess out themselves.

-This week my colleague, Alan Pelz-Sharpe, and I spent time with Alfresco at its annual analyst event.
-The product updates and customer examples were interesting, and the talk turned downright compelling when CTO, founder and visionary, John Newton, took the stage to describe how AI will remake content and process automation, freeing workers who are …
+My colleague, Alan Pelz-Sharpe, and I spent time with Alfresco at its annual analyst event.
+The product updates and customer examples were interesting, and the talk turned downright compelling when CTO, founder and visionary, John Newton, took the stage to describe how AI will remake content and process automation, freeing workers who are mired in …

 Deep Analysis is truly delighted to announce that today, Connie Moore has joined our team.
 Connie is an industry analyst legend, having spent over 20 years leading research at Forrester, before moving to on to become Senior VP of Research at DCG in 2014.
 Connie’s research spans many facets of content and process management from CX …